Keyboard shortcuts

 • Windows

-The computer you are currently using is a good platform to start with as well as any common embedded Linux platform like the Raspberry PI or Beaglebone Black.
+The computer you are currently using is a good platform to start with as well as any common embedded Linux platform like the Raspberry PI.

 If you needed an industrial class device, consider something from embeddedTS like the TS-7553-V2.